harshnakrani14/event-management-system/README.md

 ## Swagger Documentation
 - The application uses Swagger for API documentation.
 You can access the Swagger UI at `http://localhost:8080/swagger-ui.html` after running the application.
 - To view the API documentation, ensure you have the Swagger dependencies included in your `pom.xml` file.
+If you are using this project as a template, the dependencies are already included.
 - You can also access the OpenAPI specification at `http://localhost:8080/v3/api-docs`.
 - First Go to user controller and register a user, then login to get the JWT token.
 After that, you can use the token to access the secured endpoints.
 - Paste the JWT token in the `Authorize` section of the Swagger UI to authenticate your requests.